filippocavaleri/filippocavaleri.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Welcome to my research page.

 I am a PhD student in the [joint program in financial economics](https://financialeconomics.uchicago.edu/) at the University of Chicago, Booth School of Business and Kenneth C. Griffin Department of Economics.
+I study how government debt, taxation, and financial markets interact in interesting ways.

+Please feel free to reach out anytime with questions or comments.

 **Contact**: fcavaler@chicagobooth.edu